jgayfer/pydest/README.md

 #### `Pydest(api_key)`

 The base object for Pydest contains various helper functions, such as looking up items in the Destiny 2 manifest.
+This object must be initialized before Pydest can be used.

 **Parameters**
 - `api_key` Bungie.net API key.
-Can be obtained from [Bungie.net](https://www.bungie.net/en/application)
+A key can be obtained from [Bungie.net/en/application](https://www.bungie.net/en/application)

 **Returns**: `Pydest object`

 ---

 #### `Pydest.close()`
-Closes the client session.
-If this isn't called, a warning message will be displayed.
+Closes the Pydest client session.
+This should be called when the Pydest object is no longer needed.
+If this isn't called, a warning message will be displayed, but Pydest will stil function.

 ---